 Reactive Transport Benchmarks of MoMaS

-The MoMaS reactive transport benchmarks [38], called MoMaS in the following, define test cases for steady-state flow with advection- or dispersion-dominated transient solute transport in 1D and 2D domains together with three versions (easy, medium, and hard) of an artificial reaction network.
+The MoMaS reactive transport benchmarks [38], referred to here as MoMaS, define test cases for steady-state flow with advection- or dispersion-dominated transient solute transport in 1D and 2D domains together with three versions (easy, medium, and hard) of an artificial reaction network.
 The general applicability of the SNIA to the MoMaS exercise has been demonstrated for the SPECY code in Carrayrou et al. [44] and Carrayrou [45].
 Details of the MoMaS definitions are provided by Carrayrou et al. [38] and Bourgeat et al. [46].

 Results of the 1D cases with MPI timing are presented for PHAST, and results of the 2D cases with OpenMP timing are presented for the FEFLOW plugin.
 Because the MoMaS does not define units for dimensional properties, model input and results are presented in terms of unitless time, length, and concentration.
 Figures showing the complete set of 2D results are provided as additional material.